-In order to have a chance of winning the £500 award, you simply need to post two copies of your 10,000 word thesis/dissertation/project to us at the CIH before July 1st.
+In order to have a chance of winning the £500 award, you simply email a copy of your 10,000 word thesis/dissertation/project to us at the CIH before July 1st.
 Please take care to read through the conditions of entry, as well as the content and presentation guidance before submitting your entry.

 Conditions of entry

 The award is open to anyone under the age of 30.
 Entries should take the form of a 10,000 word written thesis/dissertation/project on a horticultural subject which has been completed in the last 5 years.